On the central limit question for strictly stationary, reversible Markov chains: Mixing conditions and Markov chains

-(D) {\tt A redress of an oversight.}\ \ In the manner described in the first paragraph of (C) above (in light of (B) above), the ``basic insight'' in (A) above was clearly established by Cuny and Lin [\cite {ref-journal-CL2025}, Theorem 4.9], starting with a 2023 preprint of their paper.
+(D) {\tt A redress of an oversight.}\ \ In the manner described in (B) above, the ``basic insight'' in (A) above was clearly established by Cuny and Lin [\cite {ref-journal-CL2025}, Theorem 4.9] at least as early as a preprint of that paper in the year 2023.
 At a conference in Cincinnati in May 2024, Michael Lin \cite {ref-journal-Lin} gave a talk on that joint work with Christophe Cuny.
 The author of this paper here was present at that talk, but failed to comprehend the fact that amid the various details, the ``basic insight'' in (A) above was present in that talk.
-In the paper \cite {ref-journal-Bradley2025}, starting with its first version in November 2024, the author formulated that ``basic insight'', in the same manner as in (A) above, but without mentioning either the paper \cite {ref-journal-CL2025} or the talk \cite {ref-journal-Lin}.
+In the paper \cite {ref-journal-Bradley2025} referred to in (C) above, starting with its first version in November 2024, the author formulated that ``basic insight'', in the same manner as in (A) above, but without mentioning either the paper \cite {ref-journal-CL2025} or the talk \cite {ref-journal-Lin}.
 In the paper \cite {ref-journal-Bradley2025}, the references \cite {ref-journal-CL2025} (say a preprint of it) and \cite {ref-journal-Lin} needed to be cited as having {\it already earlier\/} established the ``basic insight'' in (A) above. \end{remark}